jeremynoesen/AISpongeLite/README.md

 Bubble Buddy, Bubble Bass, Perch*, Pearl*, DoodleBob, Mr. Fish, Flying Dutchman*, King Neptune, Man Ray*, and Dirty Bubble.

-Character names must be written exactly as shown above, excluding capitalization.

-*Only speaks in the AI Sponge Rehydrated instance.
+*Only has TTS in the AI Sponge Rehydrated instance.

-### Locations

-SpongeBob's House, Patrick's House, Squidward's House, Sandy's Treedome, Krusty Krab, Chum Bucket, Boating School, News Studio, Rock Bottom, and Bikini Bottom.

-Locations must be written exactly as shown above, excluding capitalization.

 ## Usage

-Only one of the following commands can be used at a time globally:
+Only one of the following commands can be used at a time per instance:

 - `/episode`: Generate an audio-only episode.
 If an episode takes longer than 15 minutes to generate, it will be automatically cancelled due to Discord's interaction timeout limit.
 - `/tts`: Make a character speak text.
 This is a shortcut to FakeYou's service.
-It is also the only way to access Squidward's and Sandy's Rehydrated voice models.
+It is also the only way to access Squidward's and Sandy's FakeYou Rehydrated voice models.
 - `/chat`: Chat with a character.
 History is not remembered, so each message is independent.
 Your display name is sent so the character can address you.